 About Jonathan & Jenna Grassbaugh

-Capt.
-Jonathan D. Grassbaugh, an Army Armor Officer serving with the 82nd Airborne Division, was killed in action on April 7, 2007 by a roadside bomb while on his second deployment to Iraq in support of Operation Iraqi Freedom.
+CPT Jonathan D. Grassbaugh, an Army Armor Officer serving with the 82nd Airborne Division, was killed in Zaganiyah, Iraq on April 7, 2007 by a roadside bomb while on his second deployment to Iraq in support of Operation Iraqi Freedom.
 His personal motto was non sibi, which means “not for oneself.”
 He believed with all of his heart in selfless service and in reaching out to help those less fortunate.

-His legacy will carry on in perpetuity thanks to his wife, Capt.
-Jenna C. Grassbaugh, a member of the Moritz College of Law’s Class of 2014 and founder of the Captain Jonathan D. Grassbaugh Veterans Project.
+His legacy will carry on in perpetuity thanks to his wife, CPT Jenna C. Grassbaugh, 2014 alumna of Moritz College of Law and founder of the Captain Jonathan D. Grassbaugh Veterans Project.

 Watch the video of Jonathon and Jenna’s story.

 On March 19, 2013, the Columbus Dispatch ran a front page story on Jonathan and Jenna Grassbaugh, their amazing story and gift.

 Jenna writes a piece for T.A.P.S.
 Magazine

-Capt.
-Jenna C. Grassbaugh, a student at The Ohio State University Moritz College of Law, wrote an article for T.A.P.S.
-Magazine about losing her husband in Iraq and starting the Capt.
-Jonathan D. Grassbaugh Veterans Project to preserve his legacy and serve veterans with needed legal services.
-Fundraising continues for the program, which launches in the fall of 2013.
+CPT Jenna C. Grassbaugh, an alumna of The Ohio State University Moritz College of Law, wrote an article for T.A.P.S.
+Magazine about losing her husband in Iraq and starting the Captain Jonathan D. Grassbaugh Veterans Project to preserve his legacy and serve veterans with needed legal services.
+Fundraising continues for the program, which launched in the Fall of 2013.